andrewgioia/blog/content/posts/20-07-09-facebook.md

 Continued requests for Facebook to censor its users' content just hands them the keys to controlling acceptable topics and opinions.
 And as it becomes more normal for them to delete "offensive" content, we consolidate this power and come to expect it from them, giving up our own responsibility in discerning what's true and conditioning ourselves to rely on corporations to do this important work for us.

 Corporations have vested interests that are often very much opposed to public interests.
 Their reach and dominance can quite literally make a market or sway an election.
 Giving corporations the power to render a search query return no results, bury a story from appearing on social media at all, hide video evidence of some event, or literally edit the content of the messages posted on their platform is frightening in its societal implications and potential for abuse.
 The scale of this type of censorship is unmatched and we have no control or due process over them.
-These are powers that no private entities should ever possess.
+These are powers that no private entities should ever possess, yet many are _asking_ them for this.

 Just as bad an outcome is that we kill our instinct to question the things that we read and see, instead assuming they've been vetted or preapproved and taking them as fact.
 The cost for this convenience&mdash;both consolidating this power into private groups and giving up our own judgment&mdash;is also far too high.
 Over time as we come to expect and await our corporate censors to approve the news we read and messages we share, we'll trust that what we do read is somehow "verified" with a comfy checkmark.
 There's no need to read opposing viewpoints, if they're even able to be seen.

-**To be fair, it's an impossible situation for private corporations offering a public utility.** They have tremendous pressure from every angle to perform often opposing actions.
+**To be fair, it's an impossible situation for private corporations offering a public utility.**

+They have tremendous pressure from every angle to perform often opposing actions.
 Flagging a story or not flagging a story creates an opinion.
-Censoring "hate speech" draws a line and tacitly approves hateful things not yet banned.
-Banning some racism but [leaving up certain types of racism](https://www.youtube.com/watch?v=w0HkK-AmOL8) creates obvious hypocrisy.
+Censoring "hate speech" draws a line and tacitly approves hateful things not yet forbidden.
+Banning some racism but [leaving up certain other types of racism](https://www.youtube.com/watch?v=w0HkK-AmOL8) creates obvious hypocrisy.
 Political parties and interest groups report each others' content as fake.
 Enabling true free speech fosters actual debate but impinges requests for safe spaces; censorship gives users their bubble but creates groupthink and echo chambers.

-These utility-level platforms shouldn't just shouldn't just be banned from censorship for power level reasons, **they shouldn't attempt it _because it's impossible_**.
+These utility-level platforms shouldn't just be banned from censorship for power level reasons, **they shouldn't attempt it _because it's impossible_**.
 It is simply an impossible balance to maintain that no private entity is equipped to handle.

 ## A solution: decentralize and re-frame our concept of social media {#solution}